nihonmiah71/miningsimple-system-overview/README.md

 <details>
-<summary>tutorial videos in table with names and unique identifiers</summary>
+<summary>tutorial videos in table with names and unique identifiers (overview for reference)</summary>

 | Video Name | ID | Link |
 | :--- | :--- | :--- |